Allegiance

 this Babylon the great and exceptional kingdom that I built by the might

-idle one.
-Babylon was one of the greatest powers of the Ancient World.
+one.
+Babylon was one of the greatest empires of the Ancient World.

-mind and was driven by society to live like an animal outside the city.
-After “seven
+rational mind and was driven by society to live like an animal outside the city.

-seasons,” his mind restored, he lifted his eyes to Heaven and declared:
+After “seven seasons,” his mind restored, and he lifted his eyes to Heaven

 From time immemorial, kings, emperors, dictators,